Baa Baa Black Sheep

 it can be dyed any color.
 However, sheep with white wool may have

-Hand spinners, weavers, and other wool craftsmen often prefer "natural
+Hand spinners, weavers, and other wool crafts people often prefer "natural

 colored" fiber(s).
 Wool is naturally produced in many beautiful